Study finds COVID-19 vaccine may reduce virus transmission

 It's not clear what implications, if any, the findings might have for the two other major vaccines being used in the West, Pfizer's and Moderna's.

-The makers of all three vaccines have said that the shots proved in clinical trials to be anywhere from 70 to 95 per cent effective in protecting people from illness caused by the virus.
-But it was unclear whether the vaccines could also suppress transmission of the virus — that is, whether someone inoculated could still acquire the virus without getting sick and spread it to someone else.
+The makers of all three vaccines have said that their shots proved to be anywhere from 70 per cent to 95 per cent effective in clinical trials in protecting people from illness caused by the virus.
+But it was unclear whether the vaccines could also suppress transmission of the virus — that is, whether someone inoculated could still acquire the virus without getting sick and spread it to others.

 As a result, experts have been saying that even people who have been vaccinated should continue to wear masks and keep their distance from others.